lfrati/onesearch.nvim/README.md

 ```

 ## 🏗️ Design
 The design of onesearch revolves around simplicity.
 No trying to decrypt arcane VimL incantations.
 Just some simple effective Lua.
 The plugin looks for matches in the visible lines plus one more match (if present) to guide forward searches.
 This means that the file size doesn't really matter, only your window size.
 This is also why we disable fancy broad regexes in favor of specific code strings.
 Hinting is also designed around simplicity.
 The same code used to show matches and errors, is used to show single or double hints (e.g. match -> hint1, errors -> hint2).
-Less code, less bugs, less confusion and less time needed to improve the experience.
+Less code, fewer bugs, less confusion and less time needed to improve the experience.
+The single search function offered (and actually exported) is wrapped in a pcall so that the cleanup will always take place.
 The plugin implements a simple finite state automata controlled by only 4 main keys: CR, BS, S-TAB, TAB.

 ```mermaid
 graph TD